 Since there are no official standards or codes that guide ethical sourcing practices, the way an organization builds its own ethical sourcing program is unique.
 However, many organizations start by establishing a strong vetting process and then upholding their standards with ongoing audits.

-To develop a vetting process, organizations may look to competitors for examples of similar ethics policies, codes of conduct and best practices.
-Then, companies may use this information, as well as their own existing policies around practices like sustainability, to build criteria for evaluating potential suppliers.
-If there are none, organizations can consult reputable outside policies, such as the United Nations Guiding Principles for Business and Human Rights.
-Then, organizations can incorporate these standards—and how non-compliance will be addressed—right into supplier contracts.
+To develop a vetting process, organizations might look to competitors for examples of similar ethics policies, codes of conduct and best practices.
+Then, companies can use this information, as well as their own existing policies around practices like sustainability, to build criteria for evaluating potential suppliers.

 Supply chain risk management (SCRM) software helps organizations find the right suppliers and uphold their ethical sourcing policies.
 SCRM software often provides real-time supplier visibility and incorporates reliable supplier information and data from industry-recognized validators to reduce risk.
 Some offer powerful analytics and artificial intelligence (AI) capabilities for continuous monitoring of suppliers’ regulatory compliance.
-Features may include:
+Features can include:

-Cross-industry standardized questionnaires, metrics and workflows that can reduce risk, including cyber threats.
+Cross-industry standardized questionnaires, metrics and workflows that can reduce risk, including cyberthreats.

-Supplier risk management strategy integrates with data sets from authoritative third parties to reduce risk.
+Supplier risk management strategy integrates with datasets from authoritative third parties to reduce risk.

 Supplier and third-party information automatically update for all interested parties.